mknet/slides_cross_platform_rust/slides.md

 layout: two-cols-header
 ---

-## Implementierung des Core
+## Implementation of the core

-- Zentrale Struct `App` verarbeitet Aktionen und liefert ViewModel
+- Central struct `App` processes actions and returns the ViewModel
-- Trennung von State, Actions und ViewModel
+- Separation of state, actions, and ViewModel

 ::left::